microsoft/accessibility-insights-service/packages/resource-deployment/README.md

 ### 4. Build repository

--   Run the below command to build the whole repo
+-   Run the below command from repository root folder to build all packages.

     ```bash
-    yarn build --cwd ../../
+    yarn build
     ```

 ### 4. Delete resource group